MadLadSquad/MadLadSquadSite/desktop.md

 1. User freedom
 1. Cross-desktop compatibility
-1. A fully community-centered approach to development
+1. A fully community-centred approach to development
 1. A great UX, no matter the level of the user's knowledge
 1. A fully modifiable and hackable application suite out of the box
 1. A great multilingual experience